maketh-labs/floor/README.md

 # Floor

-Floor is a fully decentralised gaming smart contract that enables provably fair games using any ERC20 token or ETH.
-The contract relies on resolvers—independent addresses that hold liquidity and sign game actions—to determine the outcome of each game.
-There is no contract owner and anyone can act as a resolver.
+**Floor** is a smart contract that enables provably fair games using any ERC20 token or ETH.
+The contract relies on resolvers with liquidity that sign game actions such as creating games or resolving the outcome.
+There is no contract owner and anyone can act as a resolver, A.K.A. *the house*.

 ## Features